VRT

 50 and counting

-With the South American Globo, the network now counts 50 media organisations, nine of which are commercial and 27 public.
+With Radio Canada, the network now counts 54 media organisations, 25 of which are commercial and 29 public.
 This mix is also essential, according to Loïc De Visscher, board member and corporate innovation manager at RTBF: "By uniting private and public media organisations in one network, we not only exchange knowledge and experience - we also accelerate innovative projects that shape the future of our sector.
 Collaboration here is not just a concept, it is our core strategy for success."

 "We see Future Media Hubs as a great network to collaborate, learn, exchange knowledge with other media companies to bring innovation and find solutions.
 Many of the challenges that we face today are industry challenges, even if we are in different markets.
-Getting a perspective on those challenges from EU media companies and having the opportunity to collaborate is one of the main reasons for joining this network." - Carlos Octavio Queiroz, Director of Corporate Strategy and Architecture Globo (Latin American TV network)
+Getting a perspective on those challenges from EU media companies and having the opportunity to collaborate is one of the main reasons for joining this network." - Carlos Octavio Queiroz, Director of Architecture, Partnerships and Data-AI strategy Globo (Latin American TV network)

 "While Australia may be physically far from Europe, FMH has allowed us to understand that we’re certainly not alone in facing challenges when trying to reach younger audiences.
 For our team within the ABC, FMH has been influential in understanding the global perspective of experimentation on emerging platforms.
 The Hub has been critical in gaining much needed global connections with those who are invested in this space." - Emma Lawson, Digital Producer Innovation Lab ABC (Australian television network)